vislearnlab/movie-watching/README.md

 Stimuli, data, and analysis for a study measuring the kinds of information that children and adults look at while watching movies.

 ## Experiment
 The experiment folder contains the PsychoPy experiment, integrated with a Tobii eye tracker, to run the movie watching experiment.
 This code been tested with Python=3.10 and with a Tobii Fusion.
 Run the code below to test.
+Before running this code, replace the `stimuli` folder with the files within [this Google Drive folder](https://drive.google.com/drive/folders/1R2pX_tSUkch8JeJ90WEl-de1RUH0tiMu?usp=drive_link).
 More information about the key bindings you can use during the experiment is in `documentation/exp_dictionary.csv`

 ```
 conda create -n moviewatching python=3.10